simpledatatools/onetable/README.md

 ### Contributing to this project

-*Casual Contributors*
+**Casual Contributors**

 A list of current issues are always updated on this repository.
 You are welcome to help solve an issue that is not current assigned to another and is marked as 'Open'.
 If you are interested in solving an issue, please reach out and we will assign the issue to you so others know you are working on it.

 We follow a simple, but strict process for git branches and contributing:

-- Each github issue will be a small task (usually requiring 5 hours or much less), and will include a description with details.
+- Each github issue will be a small task (usually requiring 8 hours or much less), and will include a description with details.
 Mockups and videos will be provided in cases where the intended functionality cannot be described without a visual example.

 - You will only be assigned one issue at a time.
-You should complete the current issue that is assigned to you, then follow up for your next task.
+You should complete the current issue that is assigned to you, then follow up for your next task if you are interested in working on another issue.

 - You should always work on a git branch that is the same name / number as the issue using format `issue-[Issue Number]` (i.e. branch `issue-300` would be the branch for when you are working on issue-300).